Single-path Bit Sharing for Automatic Loss-aware Model Compression: Proposed Method

-\jing{By jointly training the binary gates and model parameters, we are able to make a trade-off between pruning and quantization.
-More importantly, the configurations of each layer are automatically determined.} However, the gradient approximation of the binary gate may inevitably introduce noisy signals, which is more severe when we quantize both weights and activations.
-To alleviate this issue, we propose to train the binary gates of weights and activations in an alternating manner.
-Let $\{ \alpha_{w}^l \}_{l=1}^{L}$ and $\{ \alpha_{x}^l\}_{l=1}^{L}$ be the thresholds for weights quantization and activations quantization, respectively.
-The training algorithm of the proposed \methodshortname is shown in Algorithm~\ref{alg:lbs}. \jing{An empirical study over the effect of alternating training scheme is put in Section~\ref{sec:effect_one_stage_compression}.} \jing{Once the training is finished, we can obtain the resulting compressed model by selecting those filters and bitwidths with activated binary gates.
-Then, we fine-tune the resulting compressed model to compensate for the accuracy loss.}
+\jingr{To alleviate the noisy signals in the gradient approximation of the binary gate}, we propose to train the binary gates of weights and activations in an alternating manner. \jingr{Let $\boldsymbol{\alpha}_w$ and $\boldsymbol{\alpha}_x$ be the thresholds for weights and activations quantization, respectively.} The training algorithm of the proposed \methodshortname is shown in Algorithm~\ref{alg:lbs}. \jingr{Starting from a pre-trained model $M^0$, \jingr{we first initialize} $\boldsymbol{\alpha}_w$ and $\boldsymbol{\alpha}_x$ to $\boldsymbol{0}$.
+Then, we train the compressed model $M$ for $T$ epochs.
+For each epoch, we train the model parameters $\bW$ with alternating updates of $\boldsymbol{\alpha}_w$ and $\boldsymbol{\alpha}_x$.} \jing{An empirical study over the effect of alternating training scheme is put in Section~\ref{sec:effect_algernative_training}.} \jingr{Once the training is finished, we are able to obtain a compressed model by removing unactivated re-assignment offsets and filters. \jingrs{Following the common practice in model compression~\cite{wang2019haq,wu2018mixed,dong2019hawq,dong2019network,liu2019metapruning}, we then fine-tune the resulting compressed model to compensate for the accuracy loss of model compression.} During fine-tuning, we use the quantization method mentioned in Section~\ref{sec:related_work} with the searched bitwidths rather than the quantization decomposition.
+Therefore, the inference cost of our \methodshortname is the same as the traditional quantization methods. }

 \jing{

 }